Efficient Homomorphically Encrypted Convolutional Neural Network Without Rotation: HE CNN without Ciphertext Rotation

 As a result, the output of channel $n$ is

-Since the valid entries of $c_0(X)\cdot f^{(n)}(X)$ are located in slots $kc_i$ ($0\leq k<N/c_i$) from the ConvFHE design, our new filter coefficient packing scheme makes the valid coefficients of $c_0(X)\hat f^{(n)}(X)$ locate in slots $kc_i+nc_i/c_o$.
-As a result, no rotation is needed and these coefficients can be collected as shown in Lines 15-17 of Algorithm \ref{alg:proposed_ext} to form a ciphertext polynomial $c^r_0(X)$, whose corresponding plaintext polynomial consists of the results of different output channels.
-In Line 17, $c^r_{0,l}$ and $c^{(n)}_{0,l}$ denote the coefficients of $X^l$ in $c^r_0(X)$ and $c^{(n)}_0(X)$, respectively.
-The polynomial $c^r_0(X)$ is sent from the server to the client.
-When $c_o<c_i$, in every group of $c_i$ slots in $c_0^r(x)$, $c_i-c_o$ slots are invalid and they do not need to be sent to save communication bandwidth.
+Since the valid entries of $i(X)\cdot f^{(n)}(X)$ are located at slots $kc_i$ ($0\leq k<N/c_i$) in the ConvFHE design, our new filter coefficient packing scheme arranges the valid coefficients of $i(X)\hat f^{(n)}(X)$ at slots $kc_i+nc_i/c_o$.
+Accordingly, the encrypted valid coefficients are also located at slots $kc_i+nc_i/c_o$ in the polynomials $c_0^{(n)}(X)$.
+As a result, no rotation is needed, and these coefficients can be directly collected, as shown in Lines 18-20 of Algorithm \ref{alg:proposed_ext}, to form a ciphertext polynomial $c^r_0(X)$, whose corresponding plaintext polynomial consists of the results of different output channels.
+In Line 20, $c^r_{0,l}$ and $c^{(n)}_{0,l}$ represent the coefficients of $X^l$ in $c^r_0(X)$ and $c^{(n)}_0(X)$, respectively.
+Next, the resulting ciphertext is sent from the server to the client.
+When $c_o<c_i$, in every group of $c_i$ slots in $c_0^r(x)$, $c_i-c_o$ slots are invalid and and can be omitted during transmission to reduce communication cost.

-The rest part of the evaluation for computing the corresponding $c_1(X)$ and decryption are carried out on the client side.
-The multiplication of $v(X)$ with $p^{(n)}(X)$ to generate $c_1(X)$ and further multiplication with $s(X)$ for decryption are shown in Line 21 of Algorithm \ref{alg:proposed_ext}.
-Using our new packing scheme to generate $\hat f^{(n)}(x)$, the $c_1(X)$ computed in Line 21 of Algorithm \ref{alg:proposed_ext} also has valid coefficients in slots $kc_i+nc_i/c_o$ ($0\leq k<N/c_i$).
+Using our new packing scheme to generate $\hat f^{(n)}(x)$, the polynomial $c_1^{(n)}(X)$, computed in Line 28 of Algorithm \ref{alg:proposed_ext}, also contains valid coefficients at slots $kc_i+nc_i/c_o$ ($0\leq k<N/c_i$).
 The valid coefficients are collected to form $c^r_1(X)$.
-It is then added to $c^r_0(X)$ to derive $r(X)$, which is the plaintext polynomial for the convolution result and it has packed the output in the same format as the input polynomial $i(X)$.
+It is then added to $c^r_0(X)$ to obtain $r(X)$, which serves as the plaintext polynomial for the convolution result and it has packed the output in the same format as the input polynomial $i(X)$.
+Specifically, the ($kc_i+nc_i/c_o$)-th coefficient of $r(X)$ corresponds to the same coefficient of $c_0^{(n)}(X)+c_1^{(n)}(X)$ in \eqref{eq: c0+c1}.

-Only the valid slots of $c_0^{(n)}(X)$ are taken to form $c^r_0(X)$ in Line 17 of Algorithm \ref{alg:proposed_ext}.
-Hence, only those slots need to be computed from the polynomial multiplication of $c_0(X)$ and $\hat f^{(n)}(X)$ in Line 14.
-Similarly, the polynomial multiplications for generating $c_1^r(X)$ in Line 21 of Algorithm \ref{alg:proposed_ext} can be simplified.
+Only the valid slots of $c_0^{(n)}(X)$ are taken to form $c^r_0(X)$ in Line 20 of Algorithm \ref{alg:proposed_ext}.
+Hence, only those slots need to be computed from the polynomial multiplication of $c_0(X)\rho^{(n)}(X)$ and $sh(X)\hat f^{(n)}(X)$ in Line 16.
+Similarly, the polynomial multiplications for generating $c_1^r(X)$ in Line 27 of Algorithm \ref{alg:proposed_ext} can also be simplified.